Tibet Pilgrimage Tour (Simikot - Kailash - Manasarovar Lake) – 16 Days

 • Sleeping Bag and Down Jacket,

-• Insurance of any kind, Expenses of personal nature,
+• Insurance of any kind, Expenses of a personal nature,

 • Emergency evacuation Costs,